Peaceful Valley, Spokane: History

 The neighborhood's first park was developed in 1912 just west of the Monroe Street Bridge.
 Glover Field, named for Spokane's founding father, James N. Glover, was home to a running track and football field with a capacity for 10,000 spectators.
-It was the site of 88 teepees set up during the Northwest Indian Congress held in October and November of 1925.
+It was the site of 88 teepees set up during the Northwest Indian Congress held in October and November 1925.
 A recreation center was established at the park in 1949.
 The structure was an existing barrack transported from Geiger Field that had a precipitous journey down the hill into Peaceful Valley.
 The recreation center has been transformed today into the Peaceful Valley Community Center.

 A school was built in 1917 after neighborhood mothers, supported by local newspapers, appealed to the school district over the difficulty young children had climbing the steep wooden staircase to get out of the valley and up to the school in Browne's Addition.
 The two-room Cowley School served the first and second grades only, as older children were deemed capable of climbing the stairs.
 Spokane had an expansive streetcar network at the time, but streetcar lines were never laid in the neighborhood, necessitating foot travel in Peaceful Valley more than other areas of the city.

 The most dramatic change in the neighborhood occurred in 1957 when the Maple Street Bridge was built over the Spokane River and a large swath of Peaceful Valley.
 Much of the length of the 1,719 foot long bridge passes above not the river, but the neighborhood itself.
 Many homes were demolished to make way for the bridge's pillars.
 Initially left barren, the empty space directly underneath the bridge became a source of blight within the neighborhood.
 There have been attempts to beautify the area, which is now home to basketball and futsal courts and murals.

 Peaceful Valley received national attention when the 1993 film Benny & Joon was shot and set in the neighborhood, with a house located at 301 N. Cedar Street serving as the setting for the shared home of the title characters.
 A review published in The Washington Post referred to the setting as "a fairy tale section" of Spokane.